-The applicant requests a Special Management Area Use Permit to construct a new two-story single-family residence with 3,357 square feet of interior space, and 3,047 square feet of accessory space on a 0.55-acre parcel of land located on the makai (seaward) side of Paradise Ala Kai Drive within the Special Management Area (SMA) on the Island of Hawai'i.
-The proposed two-story home would have a total of 6064 sf of living space, with five (5) bedrooms and three and a half (3.5) baths, garage and covered lanai.
-Additionally, the Applicant is proposing to construct an in-ground swimming pool on the makai side of the parcel approximately 47-feet from the certified shoreline.
-The home will be powered by the existing electric service, with potable water provided by a proposed well to be installed by the applicant.
-The proposed project will require a Department of Health (DOH) approved individual wastewater system to be installed on the makai side of the subject parcel; this will also be sited 47-feet from the shoreline.
+Sandman Properties LLC seeks an SMA Use Permit to construct a new, one (1) story single-family residence with 4,700-sf of interior space and 720-sf of lanai on a 3.355-acre parcel of land located on the makai (seaward) side of Hawai'i Belt Road within the Special Management Area (SMA) on the Island of Hawai'i.
+The proposed one-story home will consist of five (5) bedrooms, five and a half (5.5) baths, and covered lanai.
+The home will be powered by an existing electrical service, with potable water provided by the County of Hawai'i.
+The proposed project will require a Department of Health (DOH) approved Individual Wastewater System (IWS) to be installed more than 200-ft from the top of pali which acts as the shoreline.
+Water will be managed by the development of a State Department of Health (DOH) approved Individual Wastewater System (IWS).
+The proposed dwelling will utilize electricity supplied to the site by HELCO.

 The grounds for approving development within the Special Management Area are based on HRS, Chapter 205A-26(2) (Special Management Area guidelines) and Rule 9-11(e) of the Planning Commission Rules of Practice and Procedure.
-Planning Commission Rule 9-11(e) states that the Planning Commission may permit the proposed development only upon finding that:
+Planning Commission Rule 9-11(e) states that the Authority (Planning Commission) may permit the proposed development only upon finding that:

-- 1. The development will not have any significant adverse environmental or ecological effect except as such adverse effect is minimized to the extent practicable and is clearly outweighed by public health, safety, or compelling public interest. - 2.
-The development is consistent with the Special Management Area objectives, policies and guidelines as provided by Chapter 205A, HRS. - 3.
-The development is consistent with the General Plan, Community Plan, Zoning Code, and other applicable ordinances. - 4.
+- 1. The development will not have any substantial adverse environmental or ecological effect except as such adverse effect is minimized to the extent practicable and is clearly outweighed by public health, safety or compelling public interest; - 2.
+The development is consistent with the objectives and policies and the Special Management Area guidelines as provided by Chapter 205A, HRS; - 3.
+The development is consistent with the General Plan, Community Plan, Zoning Code and other applicable ordinances; - 4.
 The development will, to the extent feasible, reasonably protect native Hawaiian rights if they are found to exist, including specific factual findings regarding: - a.
-The identity and scope of valued cultural historical or natural resources in the petition area, including the extent to which traditional and customary native Hawaiian rights are exercised in the petition area.
+The identity and scope of valued cultural historical or natural resources in the petition area, including the extent to which traditional and customary native Hawaiian rights are exercised in the petition area;

-- The extent to which those resources including traditional and customary native Hawaiian rights, will be affected or impaired by the proposed action; and - c.
-The feasible action, if any, to be taken by the Authority to reasonably protect any valued cultural, historical, or natural resources including any existing traditional and customary native Hawai'i rights.
+- b.
+The extent to which those resources including traditional and customary native Hawaiian rights, will be affected or impaired by the proposed action; and - c.
+The feasible action, if any, to be taken by the Authority to reasonably protect any valued cultural, historical or natural resources including any existing traditional and customary native Hawaii rights.

-In review of the SMA guidelines as listed under HRS 205A-26(2)(A), the proposed development will not have any significant adverse environmental or ecological effect, except as such adverse effect is minimized to the extent practicable and clearly outweighed by public health, safety, or compelling public interest.
+In review of the SMA guidelines as listed under HRS 205A-26(2)(A), the proposed development will not have any substantial adverse environmental or ecological effect, except as such adverse effect is minimized to the extent practicable and clearly outweighed by public health, safety, or compelling public interest.